Day 1: Hereford, Independent Quarter

 Sprinkle some sparkle into your slow shopping with a trip to historic Hereford

 Head to the city's Independent Quarter on Church Street and East Street for a host of interesting boutiques.
-Check out the Winter Show at The Craft Gallery and browse contemporary arts and crafts at Timothy Hawkins Gallery.
+Check out The Craft Gallery and browse contemporary arts and crafts at Timothy Hawkins Gallery.
 See stunning handmade designs at John McKellar Jewellery and CV Osborne Jewellery or browse the work of over 70 British designer-makers at Mike Gell Gallery.
 Buy all things bees at Hey, Honey!, find natural body care at Fodder Lotions and Potions, lovely house plants at Löv Leaf and sustainable stationery at Seedling.
 Invest in womenswear at Cherry Savidge and Artisan, along with accessories from Hat Trick and Foot Note.
 View also offers contemporary fashion whilst Calandras is a destination for menswear.

-For gorgeous goodies for the home and garden, be sure to make time to mooch around Fox and Mabel, Printer + Tailor and Lūna which are all absolute musts on any Christmas shopping itinerary.
+For gorgeous goodies for the home and garden, be sure to make time to peruse Fox and Mabel, Printer + Tailor and Lūna which are all absolute musts on any shopping itinerary.
 The two Philip Morris & Son shops are great for country clothing, toys and kitchenalia.
-The brand new Courtyard Shop showcases quality gifts crafted by the county's community of makers.
+The Courtyard Shop showcases quality gifts crafted by the county's community of makers.
 Pop into the Butter Market for meats from Charcuterie Hereford, award-winning tipples from Gwatkin Cider and plastic-free refills at Fodder Basics, including delicious mill you own peanut butter (bring your own jar!).
 Talking food, you can create your own hamper after a trip to Hereford's finest, including Tanners for wine and spirits, as well as Hereford Deli.